 Supplements

-I have only started to change my views on supplements in the last two years.
+Why: I have only started to change my views on supplements in the last two years.
 Prior to that, I was pretty much fine being a human experiment, taking a faaaat handful of things every day, and assuming it was all helping or, at worst, doing nothing.
 I didn’t truly have the experience of supplements making things worse, in a way that I could narrow down to the supplement at least, until more recently.

 But as I’ve matured as a practitioner, I have been simplifying and reducing what I recommend to clients for years.
 I saw how often recommending too many things at once produced effects we couldn’t attribute to any one thing and often created issues when patients would stay on potent supplements, even seemingly benign things like B vitamins, long term.